 The width for a comfortable dining chair size is 16 to 20 inches, with every person having an eating space of 24 to 26 inches, and an extra 6 inches should be added in between chairs for accessibility.

-To determine the number of chairs a dining table can accommodate, measure the longest length of your dining table, then divide it by 32 inches (26” width of chair + 6” spacing in between).
+To determine the number of chairs a dinner table can accommodate, measure the longest length of your dinner table, then divide it by 32 inches (26” width of chair + 6” spacing in between).
 You can also add extra benches to be easily pulled from the side when you need more seats during occasions.

 There’s a wide range of different types of dining chairs available:

-Host Chairs – Placed at the ends of a dining table.
+Host Chairs – Placed at the ends of a table.

-Side Chairs – Placed along the longer sides of the dining table with no armrests making it easier to go in and out of the seats but less comfortable.
+Side Chairs – Placed along the longer sides of the table with no armrests, making these dining room essentials easier to go in and out of the seats but less comfortable.

-Bespoke dining room storage options are always best for making your space look not just neat but beautiful for those occasions when you open your home to friends and family.
+From repurposed bookcases to your classic credenzas, storage design possibilities are endless.
+When selecting your storage, Bespoke storage options are always best for making your space look not just neat but beautiful for those occasions when you open your home to friends and family.

 Classic Credenza.
 A statement piece with discrete storage.
 You know you have a credenza if it has no legs or extremely short legs with sliding doors and mostly a rectangular profile.

 Buffets.
 The flat-topped furniture functions mainly as a space where a selection of dishes is laid to be served and showcased.
-Often it has extra shelves below to store utensils, China, or any items that need quick access when using your dining area.
+Often, it has extra shelves below to store utensils, China, or other dining room essentials that need quick access when using the area.

 Buffets and credenzas are quite similar in function.
 The difference, though, is that the buffest are characterized by long legs and taller than credenzas and sideboards.

 Sideboard.
 Like the credenza, sideboards in kitchens have the same low and elongated shape.
 The difference between a sideboard and a credenza is that sideboards will have cabinets that reach the floor that come with hutches.
-Dining rooms take advantage of the extra storage below to showcase fine China or other decorative pieces.
+These rooms take advantage of the extra storage below to showcase dining room essentials, like fine China or other decorative pieces.

 Tablecloths